jvvyas/Final-Project/README.md

-# Final-Project Topic: Covid 19 Vaccine Hesitancy level Analysis
+# Final-Project Topic: COVID 19 Vaccine Hesitancy Levels Analysis

 [Click here for Google Slides presentation.](https://docs.google.com/presentation/d/1D6xlwcnExiZ4DOyUKpyyipajtg6ABQZLEv09FY3mhTE/edit?usp=sharing)

 ## Analysis Overview:
-The purpose of this project is to analyze and predict the level of Vaccine Hesitancy in USA  since late 2021.
-The datasets which we will be using for statistical calculations and other technology libraries will displays the trends and predict the outcome accordingly.
+The purpose of this project is to analyze and predict the level of Vaccine Hesitancy in USA in late 2021, a year after the outbreak of the COVID pandemic.
+The datasets which we will be using for statistical calculations and other technology libraries will help identify and display trends, and predict the outcomes accordingly.

 #### Questions Addressed:

 - What counties will rank hesitant versus strongly hesitant to vaccination based on local `public mask mandates` and the prevalence of certain `health conditions`?

-- What counties will have strong vaccine hesitancy based on `CVAC levels` measuring a county's ability to handle a COVID outbreak?
+- What counties will rank hesitant versus strongly hesitant based on `CVAC levels` measuring a county's ability to handle a COVID outbreak?

-- What counties will rank hesitant versus strongly hesitant to vaccination based on its `SVI levels` measuring a county's social vulnerability to disaster?
+- What counties will rank hesitant versus strongly hesitant based on its `SVI levels` measuring a county's social vulnerability to disaster?

 ## Data Sources: